muratk3n/thirdwave/en/README.md

 ---

-Liked by many but for set of problems I deal w at quaternions seem like overkill.
+Liked by many but for set of problems I deal w quaternions seem like overkill.

 ---